-- Facilitate and conduct geophysical investigations of seismic sources and Earth properties using seismic and other geophysical methods.
+- Facilitate investigations of seismic sources and Earth properties using seismic and other geophysical methods.

-- Promote exchange of geophysical data and knowledge, through use of standards for network operations, data formats, and exchange protocols, and through pursuing policies of free and unrestricted data access.
+- Promote exchange of seismic and other geophysical data and knowledge through the use of standards for network operations and data formats, and through pursuing policies of free and unrestricted data access.

-- Foster cooperation among IRIS members, affiliates, and other organizations in order to advance geophysical research and convey benefits from geophysical progress to all of humanity.
+- Foster cooperation among IRIS members, affiliates, and other organizations in order to advance seismological research and education, and improve Earth science literacy in the general public.

 IRIS management is provided through a small staff headquartered in Washington, DC.
 IRIS facilities are primarily operated through member universities and in cooperation with the U.S. Geological Survey.
 A Board of Directors and several standing committees provide IRIS with advice on managing its facilities.

 Support for IRIS comes from the National Science Foundation (including the EAR Instrumentation and Facilities Program, EarthScope, and Office of Polar Programs), other federal agencies, universities, and private foundations.